jhill1/SEPwC.github.io/_sources/How_a_computer_works.rst

 So what are the basic commands you should know?
 Here's a list:

 .. index::
-   single: command line functions; MacOS
+   single: command line; MacOS

 .. index::
-   single: command line functions; Linux
+   single: command line; Linux

 |maclin|